Causeway Coast AONB

 Above the sea, in abrupt contrast, the land is intensively farmed up to the very cliff top.
 The few trees that survive the battering by salt winds are huddled in sheltered hollows.

 Buildings are prominent in this open landscape with good examples of clachans (groups of single storey houses) and isolated nineteenth century farm houses surrounded by barns and outbuildings.

 Further information on the AONB can be obtained from the Causeway Coast and Glens Heritage Trust.

 The Causeway Coast and Glens Heritage Trust, with the support of the Causeway Coast AONB Management Group has developed an Action Plan to co-ordinate the landscape management of this AONB.

 Giant Steps from Portstewart to Ballycastle

-The Department of Environment (DOE) published 'A Companion to the Causeway Coast Way' by local author Philip Watson in conjunction with Blackstaff Press Ltd. This book is an excellent resource for anyone walking, driving or just reading at home.
-It gives details of the Causeway Coast Way, one of eight Waymarked Ways within Northern Ireland, promoted by the Countryside Access and Activities Network
+'A Companion to the Causeway Coast Way' by local author Philip Watson has been published by the Department in conjunction with Blackstaff Press Ltd. This book is an excellent resource for anyone walking, driving or just reading at home.
+It gives details of the Causeway Coast Way, one of eight Waymarked Ways within Northern Ireland, promoted by Outdoor Recreation Northern Ireland.